ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/add-data-to-review-set.md

 ## Add a sample to a review set

-If you want to validate the results of a search more thoroughly before adding all of them to a review set, you can add a random sample of the search results to a review set instead of adding everything.
+If you want to validate the results of a search more thoroughly before adding all of them to a review set, you can add a sample of the search results to a review set instead of adding everything.

 To add a sample to a review set, click a search on the **Searches** tab and click **Sample** on the flyout page.
 On the **Sampling parameters** page, choose one of the following options:

 - **Confidence level %** and **Confidence interval %** - The items added to the review set will be determined by the statistical parameters that you set.
-If you typically use a confidence level and interval when sampling result, specify them in the drop-down boxes.
+If you typically use a confidence level and interval when sampling results, specify them in the drop-down boxes.
 Otherwise, just use the default settings.

 - **Random sample %** - The items added to the review set is based on a random selection of the specified percentage of the total number of items returned by the search.